Herkimer County Soil & Water Conservation

 Grown by private commercial nurseries, these plants provide an economical source of conservation landscaping materials, windbreaks, and quantities for reforesting.

-Our 2019 program is underway!
-Feel free to print and mail or bring in your order form with payment to our office by March 25th, 2019, or call and we can make sure you are on our mailing list.
+Our 2019 program is complete!
 It’s our goal to provide an opportunity for landowners to continue toward improving their property by providing a variety of programs and services, one of which is our Tree and Shrub Program.
 Offering these trees, shrubs and plants helps support conservation planting projects, wildlife enhancement, erosion control and windbreak development needs throughout the area.